jessbudd/portfolio-site/src/site/fun-stuff/quote-generator.md

 meta: A simple generator of inspirational quotes from women
 tags: funstuff
 img: https://jessbudd.com/images/featured/quoteGenerator.png
+excerpt: A friend was recently given a list of inspirational quotes to add to a student handbook.
+Out of the 40+ quotes (one for each school week), only two were from women.
+So I decided to showcase more than 60 quotes from women.
 ---

  <link href="https://fonts.googleapis.com/css?family=Julius+Sans+One|Nanum+Myeongjo&display=swap" rel="stylesheet">
 <div class="quote-generator">
 <!-- <h1>{{title}}</h1> -->